Out of hours crime solicitor - Call: 020 8660 3383

 Variations to building contracts

 Changes are particularly common and often problematic and the cause of disputes in building and construction contracts.
-With some scale building contracts such as extensions or loft conversions or renovations, it is important to ensure your contract is clear about what is included, usually with a specification and a process for agreeing what will constitute extras in the project.
+With small building contracts such as extensions or loft conversions or renovations, it is important to ensure your contract is clear about what is included, usually with a specification and a process for agreeing what will constitute extras in the project.

 Changes to employment contracts